dkrajzew/degrotesque/README.md

 degrotesque is licensed under the [GPL v3.0](LICENSE.txt).

+You may install it using
+python -m pip install degrotesque

+The web page is located at: http://www.krajzewicz.de/blog/degrotesque.php The PyPI page is located at: https://pypi.org/project/degrotesque/

 Well, have fun.
 If you have any questions or comments, let me know.

 Named Actions